maxutility2011/ezLiveStreaming/README.md

 [doc/ezLiveStreaming.postman_collection.json](doc/ezLiveStreaming.postman_collection.json) provides sample API requests to ezLiveStreaming in a postman collection. <br>

+# Design of scheduler and worker

+ezLiveStreaming comes with five executables, **api_server**, **job scheduler**, **worker_app**, **worker_transcoder** and **ezKey_server**.
+The entire live transcoding system consists of a cluster of api_server(s), a cluster of job schedulers, a cluster of redis servers and a cluster of live workers.
+Neither an api_server nor a job scheduler maintains any states of the live transcoding requests.
+The stateless design allows easy scalability and failover.
+As a result, one can put a load balancer (such as Nginx) in front of the api_server cluster and the job scheduler cluster.
+For example, you can use the "*upstream*" directive (https://docs.nginx.com/nginx/admin-guide/load-balancer/tcp-udp-load-balancer/) to specify a cluster of equivalent api_server instances which any one of them can handle the live transcoding requests.
+The api_server and job scheduler does not communicate directly, rather they communicate via the AWS SQS job queue and Redis.

 The job scheduler periodically polls the job queue and fetches one job each time.
 The fetched job is inserted to the back of a Redis list named "queued_jobs". "queued_jobs" is a (scheduler) local queue for caching jobs that are taken off from SQS, but are yet to be scheduled.
 On the other side, another thread in job scheduler periodically checks the front of "queued_jobs" for new jobs.
 When a new job is found in the "queued_jobs", it is assigned to a transcoding worker from the worker cluster.
 Different job assignment algorithms can be used, such as random assignment, round robin assignment, etc. The job scheduler is responsible for managing a live job throughout its lifecycle, for example, assigning the job to a worker, monitoring its status, restarting/reassigning the job if it fails.

 The job scheduler also manages a cluster of live transcoding workers.
 Specifically, the scheduler assigns ID to each new worker when it starts.
 After that, the scheduler keeps monitoring heartbeats sent from the worker.
 Each worker also periodically reports job status and stats to the scheduler.
 If a job fails unexpectedly, the worker_app daemon can detect the termination of ffmpeg transcoder and Shaka packager, then reports the failure to the scheduler.
 The scheduler then removes the unexpectedly failed job from the active job list.
 After a job finishes either normally or unexpectedly, the scheduler updates the worker load by subtracting the estimated load (both cpu and bandwidth load) of the finished job from the current load of the corresponding worker in a timely manner, so that that worker becomes available for new jobs.